Exploration Upper Stage

-The Exploration Upper Stage (EUS) is a rocket stage under development for future flights of NASA’s Space Launch System (SLS).
-Designed for use on the SLS Block 1B and Block 2 configurations, it will replace the Interim Cryogenic Propulsion Stage used on the Block 1 variant.
-The EUS will be powered by four RL10C-3 engines burning liquid oxygen and liquid hydrogen, generating a total thrust of 97360 lbf.
-Its first flight is planned for Artemis IV in 2028.
-However, the Trump administration has proposed terminating the SLS program after Artemis III, which would eliminate the need for the EUS.
+The Exploration Upper Stage (EUS) was a planned rocket stage for NASA's Space Launch System (SLS) during 2013 to 2026.
+It was intended for use on the proposed SLS Block 1B and Block 2 configurations, replacing the Interim Cryogenic Propulsion Stage (ICPS) used on the Block 1 variant.
+The EUS was designed to be powered by four RL10C-3 engines burning liquid oxygen and liquid hydrogen, producing a combined thrust of 97360 lbf.
+Although it progressed through a number of design milestones, the stage never entered full-scale hardware production and was ultimately cancelled, before flight.
+Its first launch had most recently been planned for Artemis IV in 2028.